 CRF has three main objectives: to develop innovative power units, vehicle systems, materials, methodologies and processes to improve the competitiveness of FCA products; to represent FCA for national and European collaborative research, taking part in pre-competitive research projects and promoting the development of a network of contacts and partnerships at the international level; and, to support FCA in enhancing the value of its intangible assets.

 CRF is headquartered in Orbassano (Turin).
-Smaller units, dedicated to specific activities and research areas, are located at the Mirafiori plant in Turin, the Pomigliano d’Arco plant near Naples, the Magneti Marelli plant in Bologna, as well as in Valenzano, Melfi and Trento.
+Smaller units, dedicated to specific activities and research areas, are located at the Mirafiori plant in Turin, the Pomigliano d’Arco plant near Naples, as well as in Valenzano, Melfi and Trento.

 At the European level, CRF participates in the “European Green Vehicle Initiative” and “Factories of the Future” Public Private Partnerships established by the European Commission to focus public and private sector research on areas of major importance for industrial competitiveness and employment.
 CRF also supports programs launched by EU institutions through industry-led European Technology Platforms such as ERTRAC (road transport), EPOSS (smart systems), EUMAT (materials), MANUFU-TURE (manufacturing) and NANOfutures (nanotechnology).

 In Italy, CRF is active in several public and private research consortia and works closely with national and local institutions on the development of research programs focused on sustainable mobility, advanced materials and innovative manufacturing processes.
 Principal among these is Cluster Trasporti Italia 2020, an association of businesses, universities, research organizations and other entities focused on enhancing Italy’s competitiveness in road and sea transport and mobility systems.